Martin-Bernstein/Trickling_up.jl/README.md

 The paper provides a model that helps understand observed patterns in US savings behavior since the Covid pandemic: because of the US' regressive tax system, stimulus payments made to poorer Americans eventually "trickle up" to the rich.
 The model studies factors that affect this trickling up.

-The original replication kit is included in `auclertoriginal`.
-I replicate Figures 1 and 4 (figures 2 and 3 are author illustrations) and Table 1 from the manuscript (`auclertoriginal/tricklingup.pdf`).
+The original replication kit is included in [auclertoriginal](auclertoriginal).
+I replicate Figures 1 and 4 (figures 2 and 3 are author illustrations) and Table 1 from the manuscript [here](auclertoriginal/tricklingup.pdf).

-The original scripts that I translate into Julia are `auclertoriginal/replication/Figure1.py`, `auclertoriginal/ct_re_solver.py`, and `auclertoriginal/trickling up model.py`.
+The original scripts that I translate into Julia are [this](auclertoriginal/replication/Figure1.py), [this](auclertoriginal/ct_re_solver.py), and [this](auclertoriginal/trickling up model.py).

 The mathematical background of the model simulation functions are described in my [package documentation](https://martin-bernstein.github.io/Trickling_up.jl/dev/).